Bridgetek/EW2023/CarClimateControl/README.md

 ## INTRODUCTION
-This is a demo for an Car Climate Control using BridgeTek EVE and RP2040
+This is a demo for an Car Climate Control using BridgeTek [IDM2040-7A](https://brtchip.com/product/idm2040-7a/) module

 ## HARDWARE